NawarMalhis/HAM/README.md

 # Homology-based Annotation Masking (HAM) and Homology Annotation Conflict (HAC)

-While annotated protein sequences are widely used in machine learning applications, pre-processing these sequences regarding homology is mainly limited to clustering complete sequences based on global alignment without considering their annotations.
-Here, I am introducing new tools that identify all possible local homologies between annotated sequences within the same or across two datasets and then resolve these homologies.
+Accurate preprocessing of annotated protein sequences with regard to homologies is essential for maintaining the integrity of machine-learning applications.
+This study presents two new tools—HAM and HAC—developed to address key challenges, including data leakage and annotation conflicts.
+HAM detects local homologous regions across datasets and applies annotation masking to prevent contamination between training and test sets.
+HAC identifies local homologies within a single dataset, exposing and resolving conflicting annotations.
+Applied to three benchmark datasets, these tools uncover significant overlaps and annotation inconsistencies, underscoring the need to integrate them into standard preprocessing pipelines to improve the reliability of models predicting intrinsically disordered protein binding sites.

 **Please reference the following preprint:**

-Malhis N. Pre-processing annotated homologous regions in protein sequences concerning machine-learning applications" *bioRxiv* (2024). https://doi.org/10.1101/2024.10.25.620288
+Malhis N. Pre-processing homologous regions in annotated protein sequences concerning machine-learning applications" *bioRxiv* (2024). https://doi.org/10.1101/2024.10.25.620288

 ### Minimum Hardware Requirements